eyrelab/wearables-dashboard/Readme.md

 ## Task 1: Set-up and installation
 Before you can begin coding you will need to do some setup steps.
-These include installing an IDE, installing python, installling python packages, and learning how to run an example application.
+These include installing an IDE, installing python, installling python packages (some of these may have been done for you!), and learning how to run an example application.

 ### Installing an IDE
 An IDE is an interactive development environment.
 This is a program where you can write your code and it helps you by highlighting parts of the code like keywords in different colours, giving you suggestions, and helping you navigate between different files and tasks.
 [Visual Studio Code](https://code.visualstudio.com/) is recommended.

 ### Familiarisation with VS Code
 VS Code gives you several separate panels, each of which can have lots of tabs within them, which can be confusing at first.
 The main panel is the top-centre panel, where you can view and edit your code.
 On the left is a navigation sidebar, where you can open different files, search for particular keywords, and more.
 At the bottom, you may have a set of tabs named 'Output', 'Terminal' etc. You will need a terminal to run your code so click Terminal -> New Terminal in the top menu, if you don't already see a terminal at the bottom.

+Find the file `Readme.md`.
+Click to open it in the main panel.
+At the top right, click the button labelled 'Open Preview to the Side'.
+Now you can see and follow this readme file within your IDE (if you like!).

+Click on `File`->`Preferences`->`Themes`->`Colour Theme` and try a couple of different light modes and dark modes.
+Use whichever one you prefer.

 ### Installing python and packages
 The software and packages that you need may have already been installed for you.
 If not, you will need: